Stories

 No. 5:

 on the left: a green frog (Pelophylax ridibundus) just came out of the mud where it was sleeping.
 The sand particles are still on its front legs.
+His gazing eyes and slimy body confronted me.
 On the right: a delicate close-up of the feathers of a rosy pelican (Pelecanus onocrotalus) as quietly and softly as you would expect.
-Beauty can be slimy or softly, it all belongs to Earth.
+Slimy versus feathery.
+Beauty can have all kind of touches, it all belongs to Earth.

 Razorblades (L) and Innocent (R)